Lightning-AI/pytorch-lightning/docs/source/extensions/loops.rst

     # fit() now uses your fancy loop!
     trainer.fit(...)

-Now you have full control over the Trainer.
-But beware: The power of loop customization comes with great responsibility.
+But beware: Loop customization gives you more power and full control over the Trainer and with great power comes great responsibility.
 We recommend that you familiarize yourself with :ref:`overriding the default loops <override default loops>` first before you start building a new loop from the ground up.

 ----------